Policies needed to reach net zero GHGs globally

 Renewable energy investments in the United States economy

 The renewable energy industry employs over 500,000 people in the United States.
 The coal industry is responsible for under 120,000 jobs in the U.S. (see: nytimes.com/interactive/climate/todays-energy-jobs-are-in-solar-not-coal).
-There is already billions of dollars invested in installed renewable energy capacity in the United States, including over $10 billion annual private investment in the last 2 years in United States wind energy alone.
-Individual states that are leaders in solar & hydroelectricity include coastal and southwest states, especially west and northeast coastal states for hydroelectricity, and southwest states for solar.
+There are already billions of dollars invested in installed renewable energy capacity in the United States, including over $10 billion annual private investment in the last 2 years in the United States in wind energy alone.
+Individual states that are leaders in solar & hydroelectricity include coastal and southwest states - especially west and northeast coastal states for hydroelectricity, and southwest states for solar.